Car insurance

 How much is classic car insurance in Ireland?

-You can generally expect classic car insurance to cost less than standard car cover, so shop around for the cheapest classic car quote with the right level of protection.
+Classic car insurance generally costs less than standard car cover, so shop around for the cheapest quote with the right level of protection.

 As with a standard car policy, the price depends on many factors besides your car’s make and model.
 Check out our guide on how insurance quotes are calculated to find out more about how car insurance premiums are set.